 - the person informs their legal representative that they are receiving local authority support, including if they start to receive this after their application has been made;

 - any evidence required by their legal representative to support their immigration or change of condition application is provided, for example a letter outlining details of the local authority’s support; and

 - the finance page of NRPF Connect is fully updated, including details of any application fees paid for by the local authority.

-Legal aid is available for assistance with this application.
+Legal aid is available for assistance with this type of application.

-As leave to remain under the partner routes is subject to the NRPF condition, if the person is destitute and is intending to apply for ILR under the domestic violence rule, they may apply to have their leave varied under the Destitution Domestic Violence Concession.
+As leave to remain under the partner routes is usually subject to the NRPF condition, if the person is destitute and intends to apply for ILR under the domestic violence rule, they may apply to have their leave varied under the Destitution Domestic Violence Concession.
 If successful, they will be granted three months leave with recourse to public funds.
-Within this time they must submit their ILR application, and their leave will continue to be valid until a decision is made on the ILR application.
+Within this timeframe they must submit their ILR application, and their leave will continue to be valid under section 3C of the Immigration Act 1971, until a decision is made on the ILR application.